What is ADHD Coaching?

 Fans of Friends might remember when Joey asked Phoebe if she wanted to help put together Ross’s new furniture.
 She replied, “I wish I could, but I don’t want to.”

 It’s a funny moment, but in coaching, this is actually an important clue.
-When we don’t want to do something, it’s worth paying attention to—and even honoring.
+"I don't want to" is gold.

 Of course, there are things we have to do, like paying bills.
-But instead of pushing through with a sense of obligation, coaching helps you get curious: What would make this feel less like a ‘should’ and more like a choice?
+But instead of pushing through with a sense of obligation, coaching helps you get curious and move forward in new ways: What would make this feel less like a ‘should’ and more like a choice?

 Benefits of Coaching

-Coaching is a bridge between where you are and where you want to be—one you don’t have to cross alone.
+Coaching is a bridge between where you are and where you want to be.
 As your coach, I walk that path with you, helping to close the gap and make the journey smoother, clearer, and even a little faster.
+By the way, slower is faster!
+We start small, and then leaps happen.

 As the coaching relationship progresses, clients begin to gain new perspectives, appreciate their strengths, find life and work more satisfying, transition in ways that are a better fit, working with their brain rather than against it.